mongodb-haskell/mongodb/tutorial.md

 Making A Connection
 -------------------
-Open up a connection to your mongo server, using the standard port (27017):
+Create a connection pool for your mongo server, using the standard port (27017):

-    > conn <- connect 1 $ host "127.0.0.1"
+    > pool <- newConnPool 1 $ host "127.0.0.1"

 or for a non-standard port

-    > conn <- connect 1 $ Host "127.0.0.1" (PortNumber 30000)
+    > pool <- newConnPool 1 $ Host "127.0.0.1" (PortNumber 30000)

-*connect* takes the connection pool size and the host to connect to.
-It returns a *Connection*, which is really a pool of TCP connections, initially created on demand.
-So it is not possible to get a connection error until you try to use it.
+*newConnPool* takes the connection pool size and the host to connect to.
+It returns a *ConnPool*, which is a potential pool of TCP connections.
+They are not created until first access, so it is not possible to get a connection error here.

-Plain IO code in this driver never raises an exception unless it invokes third party IO code that does.
+Note, plain IO code in this driver never raises an exception unless it invokes third party IO code that does.
 Driver code that may throw an exception says so in its Monad type, for example, *ErrorT IOError IO a*.

 Access monad
 -------------------

-A mongo query/update executes in an *Access* monad, which has access to a *Pipe*, *WriteMode*, and *MasterSlaveOk* mode, and may throw a *Failure*.
-A Pipe is a single TCP connection, while a Connection is a pool of Pipes.
+A query/update executes in an *Access* monad, which has access to a *Pipe*, *WriteMode*, and read-mode (*MasterSlaveOk*), and may throw a *Failure*.
+A Pipe is a single TCP connection.

 To run an Access action (monad), supply WriteMode, MasterOrSlaveOk, Connection, and action to *access*.
 For example, to get a list of all the database on the server:

     > access safe Master conn allDatabases

-Since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient *run* function that takes an action and executes it against our "test" database on the server we just connected to:

-    > let run action = access safe Master conn $ use (Database "test") action

 *access* return either Left Failure or Right result.
-Failure means there was a connection failure, or a read or write exception like cursor expired or duplicate key insert.
+Failure means there was a connection failure or a read or write exception like cursor expired or duplicate key insert.

+Since we are working in ghci, which requires us to start from the IO monad every time, we'll define a convenient *run* function that takes an action and executes it against our "test" database on the server we just connected to, with typical write and read mode:

+    > let run action = access safe Master pool $ use (Database "test") action

 *use* adds a *Database* to the action context, so query/update operations know which database to operate on.